-An Introduction to North Beach
+An Introduction to North Beach, San Francisco

 San Francisco’s North Beach is a vibrant community with a rich history.
 The district’s eclectic range of attractions reflects this history.
 This neighborhood is sometimes known as “Little Italy” due to its historical connection with Italian immigrants.

 North Beach was traditionally an international district.
 It was home to the Latin Quarter in the 1850s, while Italian-Americans have called it home since the 1880s.
 Other immigrants settled in the area over the years in addition to artistic and alternative subcultures.
-North Beach was home to the Bohemian Movement at the turn-of-the-century and the Beatniks during the 20th Century.
+North Beach was home to the Bohemian Movement at the turn of the century and the Beatniks during the 20th Century.

 Today the cosmopolitan North Beach tradition continues.
 This legacy includes lively nightlife, a thriving art scene, hip shops, quirky architecture, and an abundance of cafes.

 1. Do a Walking Tour of North Beach

 North Beach is an eclectic and picturesque community.
 Be sure to make time to simply walk around.
 San Francisco City Guides offers volunteer-led walking tours in neighborhoods throughout San Francisco, including North Beach.
 Check the City Guides website for tour details as they change seasonally and according to volunteer availability.

 If an organized walk doesn’t appeal to you, consider a self-guided walk.
 North Beach is home to boutiques, bookstores, record stores, and artisan food markets.
 If you like browsing shops, you'll stay entertained for hours.

 If you fancy a little exercise, be sure to climb the outdoor stairs in North Beach and on Telegraph Hill, including the Vallejo St. Stairway, the Filbert Steps, and the Greenwich Steps.
 The outdoor stairways make the hills of San Francisco a little easier for pedestrians to navigate.